SamanKhalife/linux-Tutorial/Lpic 2/LPIC-2 Exam 202 Objectives.md

 mail-related logs in /var/log/

-211.2 Managing E-Mail Delivery (weight: 2)
+### 211.2 Managing E-Mail Delivery

-Weight	2
+#### Weight	2

-Description	Candidates should be able to implement client e-mail management software to filter, sort and monitor incoming user e-mail.
+#### Description	Candidates should be able to implement client e-mail management software to filter, sort and monitor incoming user e-mail.

 Key Knowledge Areas:

 Understanding of Sieve functionality, syntax and operators